hayleyjm/mescaline-1.0/README.md

 ```
 export HDF5ROOT=/usr/local
 ```
-* Type make for "regular" mescaline
+* Type make in the mescaline/ directory
 ```
 make
 ```
-* See User Guide for full list of other available executables
+* See doc/UserGuide.pdf for more details

 ### Usage ###